NillionNetwork/nada-by-example/streamlit_demo_apps/README.md

 # Deploying Streamlit Apps

-To deploy Streamlit apps, they need to be written and committed to a public Github repo.
+To deploy Streamlit apps, they need to be written and committed to a public GitHub repository.

 ## How to add a new Streamlit App